kimh/locationkit-android-docs/source/index.md

 # Getting Started (Android)

-Unfortunately, at this time the SocialRadar SDK for Android is currently in internal beta only.
+Unfortunately, at this time SocialRadar LocationKit for Android is currently in internal beta only.

 If you are interested in receiving early access, send an email to [sdk@socialradar.com](mailto:sdk@socialradar.com).

 # Initialization

-> To initialize the SocialRadar SDK, use the following code:
+> To initialize SocialRadar LocationKit, use the following code:

 ```objective_c
 // The following should go in your AppDelegate.m above the @implementation section